Nexus by Yuval Noah Harari: history, algorithms and what we do next

 How to stop saying “uhm” and other filler words in your talk

-Category:Body Language,nerves Tags :
+Category:Body Language,Confidence,nerves Tags :

 How often do you say the word “uhm” or “um” when you talk?
 Probably a lot.
 Because many people do.
 These words are called “filler words”.
 But how can you fix this?